google/clasp/README.md

 - `clasp version`
 - `clasp version "Bump the version."`

+### Versions

+List versions of a script.

+#### Examples

+- `clasp versions`

 ### List

-Lists your most recent 10 Apps Script projects.
+Lists your most recent Apps Script projects.

 #### Examples

 - `clasp list # helloworld1 – xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx ...`

+## Advanced Commands

+> **NOTE**: These commands require Project ID/credentials setup (see below).

 ### Logs

-Prints out 5 most recent the StackDriver logs.
+Prints out most recent the StackDriver logs.

-> **NOTE**: It requires Project ID setup (see below).

 #### Options

-- `json`: json Output logs in json format.
+- `--json`: Output logs in json format.
-- `open`: open Open StackDriver logs in a browser.
+- `--open`: Open StackDriver logs in a browser.
+- `--watch`: Retrieves the newest logs every 5 seconds.

 #### Examples

 ```
 clasp logs
-ERROR Sat Apr 07 2018 10:58:31 GMT-0700 (PDT) myFunction      my log error
+ERROR Sat Apr 07 2019 10:58:31 GMT-0700 (PDT) myFunction      my log error
-INFO  Sat Apr 07 2018 10:58:31 GMT-0700 (PDT) myFunction      info message
+INFO  Sat Apr 07 2019 10:58:31 GMT-0700 (PDT) myFunction      info message
 ```

-- `clasp logs --json`: See the logs in JSON format.
+- `clasp logs --json`
-- `clasp logs --open`: Open the StackDriver logs in your browser.
+- `clasp logs --open`
-- `clasp logs --watch`: Retrieves the newest logs every 5 seconds.
+- `clasp logs --watch`

 ### Run

 Remotely executes an Apps Script function.
 This function runs your script in the cloud.
 You must supply the functionName params.
 For now, it can only run functions that do not require other authorization.

-> **NOTE**: It requires Project ID setup (see below).

 #### Options

-- `functionName`: functionName The function in the script that you want to run.
+- `functionName`: The name of the function in the script that you want to run.
-- `dev`: dev Run script function in devMode.
+- `nondev`: If true, runs the function in non-devMode.

 #### Examples

 - `clasp run 'sendEmail'`

-### Enable/Disable APIs (Under Construction)
+### List/Enable/Disable Google APIs

 List available APIs.
-Enables and disables APIs.
+Enables and disables Google APIs.

-> **NOTE**: It requires Project ID setup (see below).
+#### List APIs

+Lists Google APIs that can be enabled as [Advanced Services](https://developers.google.com/apps-script/guides/services/advanced).

 - `clasp apis`
 - `clasp apis list`

+#### Enable/Disable APIs

+Enables or disables APIs with the Google Cloud project.
+These APIs are used via services like GmailApp and Advanced Services like BigQuery.

+The API name can be found using `clasp apis list`.

 - `clasp apis enable drive`
 - `clasp apis disable drive`